sixeyed/docker-kube-workshop/part-1.md

 docker stack deploy -c ./part-1/nginx2-compose.yaml nginx2
 ```

-Docker generates a Kubernetes manifest from the compose file and creates is as a deployment.
+Docker generates a Kubernetes manifest from the Docker Compose file and creates is as a deployment.
 You can manage the top-level stack using Docker, and the lower-level Kubernetes objects using `kubectl`:

 ```
 docker stack ls